skrublord360/onestopnews/README.md

 - What are the biggest stories right now?
 - What is happening in Singapore?
 - What is happening in Apple and tech?
+- What war or conflict stories are developing?
 - What is moving markets?
 - What political stories are developing?
 - What gossip or internet stories are trending?